First Trimester Screening (Nuchal Translucency and Blood Test)

 The combined result of the blood tests and the ultrasound gives you a sense of your baby's risk.
 However, it's not a diagnosis.
 Most women who have an abnormal firsttrimester screening go on to have healthy babies.

 Whether you get this test is your choice.
 Some women want the test so they can prepare.
 Others don't.
 They may decide that knowing the results wouldn't change anything.
 Or they feel that the test could result in unnecessary stress and invasive testing.
+However knowing of possible risks would allow for increased monitoring during your pregnancy as well as giving you delivery options (special hospital, pediatric surgeon availability).

 How the Test Is Done